la-mar/Applied-Stats-Project-1/docs/group-project.md

+TODOs:

-Group Project / Peer Review Policy:
+>Group Project / Peer Review Policy:
 •Meet with your group ASAP if you haven't done so.
 •Determine when the ENTIRE group is going to meet each week (at least once a week).
 •Submit a roster with each group member’s name, phone number and email and the agreed upon meeting time or times.
 (By 9/14)